Twelve Days of Christmas: Late Antiquity and the Middle Ages

 The Second Council of Tours of 567 noted that, in the area for which its bishops were responsible, the days between Christmas and Epiphany were, like the month of August, taken up entirely with saints' days.
 Monks were therefore in principle not bound to fast on those days.
 However, the first three days of the year were to be days of prayer and penance so that faithful Christians would refrain from participating in the idolatrous practices and debauchery associated with the new year celebrations.
 The Fourth Council of Toledo (633) ordered a strict fast on those days, on the model of the Lenten fast.

 England in the Middle Ages

-In England in the Middle Ages, this period was one of continuous feasting and merrymaking, which climaxed on Twelfth Night, the traditional end of the Christmas season on 5 January (the last night before Ephiphany which started 6 January).
+In England in the Middle Ages, this period was one of continuous feasting and merrymaking, which climaxed on Twelfth Night, the traditional end of the Christmas season on 5 January (the last night before Epiphany which started 6 January).
 William Shakespeare used it as the setting for one of his most famous stage plays, Twelfth Night.
 Often a Lord of Misrule was chosen to lead the Christmas revels.

 Some of these traditions were adapted from the older pagan customs, including the Roman Saturnalia and the Germanic Yuletide.
 Some also have an echo in modern-day pantomime where traditionally authority is mocked and the principal male lead is played by a woman, while the leading older female character, or 'Dame', is played by a man.